 Become a winemaker for the day

 Put on your boots, grab your secateurs and head off to pick grapes before foot-treading and pressing them!
-At the start of every October in Savennières, Maine-et-Loire, the prestigious Domaine du Closel offers an immersive day in the life of a winemaker.
+At the start of every October in Savennières, Anjou, the prestigious Domaine du Closel offers an immersive day in the life of a winemaker.
 Here's our report.

 First contact with Domaine du Closel